WebBreacher/tilde_enum/README.md

 [-]  Now starting the word guessing using word list calls [+]  Searching for dqa5e5 in word list
 [+]  Searching for htm in extension word list
-[!]
-File name (eee) too short to look up in word list.
+[-]  File name (eee) too  to look up in word list.
 We will use it to bruteforce.
 [+]  Searching for htm in extension word list
 [*]  Found one!
 (Size 8) http://iis/eee.html
 [+]  Searching for parame in word list